Chapter 2: Color Theory

 Exit full screenEnter Full screen

 This Kelvin chart goes from orange to blue… It kind of reminds us something, right ?
-The “orange and teal” scheme !
-When you take an interior photo and adjust your white balance on an artificial lighting, most of the time exterior goes blue.
-So, yes, “orange and teal” is quite basic but is also very close to natural lighting.
+The “orange and teal” scheme, which unconsciously reminds us of a natural lighting.

 Planckian locus VS Daylight locus

-Something worth mentioning is that, contrary to what many diagrams show on the internet (included the one above), 10000K will not give you the “blue sky” colour.
+Something worth mentioning is that, contrary to what many diagrams show on the internet (included the one above), 10000K will not give you the “blue sky” color.
 It is merely an attempt at classification !
-If you have a look at the PxrBlackBody documentation from Renderman, you will see a table that could be misleading :
+If you have a look at the PxrBlackBody documentation from Renderman, you will see a table that could be misleading:

 Temperature ValueSource